rusliko/cdcs/doc/init.md

     contrib/init/jagoancoind.conf:       Upstart service configuration file
     contrib/init/jagoancoind.init:       CentOS compatible SysV style init script

-1. Service User
+Service User
 ---------------------------------

-All three Linux startup configurations assume the existence of a "jagoancoin" user and group.
+All three Linux startup configurations assume the existence of a "jagoancoincore" user and group.
 They must be created before attempting to use these scripts.
 The OS X configuration assumes jagoancoind will be set up for the current user.

-2. Configuration
+Configuration
 ---------------------------------

 At a bare minimum, jagoancoind requires that the rpcpassword setting be set